timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-05.md

 In general, it is NOT RECOMMENDED to operate a self-hosted Publication Server.

-Some organisations that use a self-hosted CA (alsocalled delegated RPKI), rather than for example a hosted CA as service provided by their RIR or NIR, also run a self-hosted Publication Server for their CA. In this case, the organisation is responsible for ensuring the availability of the RRDP and rsync content as described in section 5 and 6 of this document.
+Some organisations that use a self-hosted CA (also called a Delegated CA), rather than for example a CA hosted as service provided by their RIR or NIR, also run a self-hosted Publication Server for their CA. In this case, the organisation is responsible for ensuring the availability of signed content via RRDP and rsync as described in section 5 and 6 of this document.

 RPs are expected to make use of cached data from a previous, successful fetch (Section 6 of [@!RFC9286]).
 Therefore, short outages on the server side don't need